Commercial Insurance Guides & Analysis

 Boutique hotel insurance covering heritage property valuation, ordinance & law, soft-brand collection mandates, rooftop and cocktail-program liability, and specialty carrier markets for independent hotels.

-→ RestaurantsGhost Kitchen Insurance: Product Liability, Multi-Brand Traceability, and Why Your Restaurant BOP Won't Cover Delivery-Only Operations
+→ restaurantsGhost Kitchen Insurance: Product Liability, Multi-Brand Traceability, and Why Your Restaurant BOP Won't Cover Delivery-Only Operations

 What ghost kitchens, virtual kitchens, and commissary tenants need beyond a standard restaurant BOP — product liability, food contamination, platform contract gaps, and which carriers will actually write delivery-only operations.

-→ Commercial TruckingNew-Authority Trucking Insurance: First-Year Costs, the BMC-91 Sequence, and Why Most Standard Markets Decline
+→ truckingNew-Authority Trucking Insurance: First-Year Costs, the BMC-91 Sequence, and Why Most Standard Markets Decline

 New-authority trucking insurance explained: why first-year premiums carry a 25–50% surcharge, the BMC-91/BMC-91X filing sequence, which carriers actually write new MC numbers, and how to size the program before FMCSA grants authority.